anhvth/light-clara/DEBUG_MODE.md

 ## How It Works

 1. **Repeats dataset**: If you have 8 samples and `--debug_repeat_dataset 10`, you get 88 total samples
-2. **Every 10 steps**: Shows color-coded output for first 2 samples in current batch
+2. **Every 10 optimizer steps**: Shows color-coded output for first 2 samples in the most recent dataloader batch
 3. **Colors show learning**: As training progresses, more tokens turn green (higher confidence)
 4. **Overfit indicator**: When all tokens are green, model has memorized that example